paul1956/CSharpToVB/ReadMe.txt

 There are several Stop statements for debugging, and if you continue past them reasonable things will happen but a better translation is possible.
-The program does not deal well with bad C# code.
+The program does not deal well with bad C# code. https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json is added to NuGet Package Source to find Microsoft.Dotnet.XUnitExtensions which provides ConditionalFact and PlatformSpecific attributes used for testing.